Ultimate Guide

 Encourage customers to leave you reviews after they’ve finished your course.
 It can be as simple as sending a follow-up survey asking for their feedback, which you can then publish on your website either as a quote or a case study, and share on your social media channels.
 Or, send an email to request that your customers leave you a review on Google, Facebook, or a course marketplace listing.

+92% of individuals trust word-of-mouth recommendations, making it one of the most trust-rich forms of advertising.
 People are more likely to buy a product or service that has been recommended by a family or friend, and they’re more likely to trust a brand that has positive reviews.

 If someone is considering signing up to your course, a positive review may be the just the thing that gives them the final push.